TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 21/Exodus 21.21.md

 ---

-Notwithstanding, if he continue a day or two, he shall not be punished: for he is his money.
+Notwithstanding, if he gets up after a day or two, he shall not be punished, for he is his property.